Did you know Microneedling dates back Centuries?

 Microneedling was used commercially as early as the 1900s in Germany to treat acne and skin scars.

-In 1905 we have the first known microneedle with an electric motor by dermatologist, Ernst Kromayer.
+In 1905 we have the first known microneedle with an electric motor used by Dermatologist, Ernst Kromayer.
 He used this technique to treat birthmarks, hyperpigmentation and scars.

-Then we have the first microneedle stamp, which was created by Dr Fernandez in 1995 in Philadelphia to treat wrinkles and scars.
-This possibly was the first use of using needles to induce collagen production.
+Then more recently, we have the first microneedle stamp, which was created by Dr Fernandez in 1995 in Philadelphia to treat wrinkles and scars.
+This possibly was the first use of needles to induce collagen production.

-Looking at the world of tattoos it was discovered that the body heled itself by producing collagen to heal the scaring.
+Looking at the business of tattoos, it was discovered that the body healed itself by producing collagen to heal the scarring.

-PS.
-A little tip!
-Roll your face with a jade roller if you have one before microneedling.
-This will increase the blood circulation and allow you skin to produce higher levels of collagen.
-Some call it ‘Qi’, some call it lymphatic drainage.
-I say it works!
+PS A little tip!
+Roll your face with a jade roller prior to microneedling.
+This will increase the blood circulation and will encourage your skin to produce higher levels of collagen.
+Some call it ‘Qi’, some call it ‘lymphatic drainage’.
+I say it works!!